olmjo/RcppTN/README.md

 Rcpp-based Truncated Normal RNG by Jonathan Olmsted (jpolmsted@gmail.com)

-This R package should be considered a development version.
+**Warning:** This R package should be considered a development version.
 For the time being, changes to the codebase will occur without version number changes.

 ## Installation